ska-sa/katcbfsim/doc/about.rst

 Using katcbfsim
 ---------------
-There are several ways to run a simulation:
+There are several ways to run a simulation, which can also be mixed.

 1. Command-line only.
 In this mode, the target (phase centre) is fixed for the simulation.